takuya-motoshima/google-map-extension/README.md

 [Changelog](./CHANGELOG.md)

-The latest update was Added map utility class (GoogleMapUtils).
+The latest update added a method to zoom the map to all longitude / latitude or markers.

 ## Examples